Avnet/smartedge-iiot-gateway-custom/rpiboot/Readme.md

 # USB boot code

 This is the USB MSD boot code which should work on the Avnet SmartEdge IIOT Gateway.

-This version of rpiboot is a snapshot of the mainline rpiboot (commit: 50fc0f4).
-Newer versions of rpiboot may not work properly on the Avnet SmartEdge IIOT Gateway.
+Mainline rpiboot may not work properly on the Avnet SmartEdge IIOT Gateway

 ## Building